 If the company is punting its referral programme harder than its product, it’s probably a scam.
 Chances are, they’re paying existing investors with new investors’ deposits.
 Eventually the music stops and they disappear, leaving everybody out of pocket, and only then do victims realise they actually have no idea to whom they sent their money.

 These scams convince you that they have found a special or secret method to making incredible returns.
-Whether its trading on your behalf, or exploiting technical aspects of digital currency.
+Whether its trading on your behalf, or exploiting technical aspects of cryptocurrency.
 In reality, they haven’t found anything - if they had, they wouldn’t need your investment.
 Their only skill is conning you.
 Move along, swiftly.

 Do some research before investing in something.
 If the returns being promised sound too good to be true, it’s probably a scam.
 Also, check out the Bad List at badbitcoin.org.
 If it’s listed here it’s definitely suspicious and almost certainly a scam.

-Although this is not related to criminal activity, it’s important to be aware that Bitcoin and other digital currencies are exceptionally volatile.
+Although this is not related to criminal activity, it’s important to be aware that Bitcoin and other cryptocurrencies are exceptionally volatile.
 Price fluctuations can be violent and it’s important that you don’t risk inappropriate amounts of money (more than you can afford to lose).
 Read our blog posts on dollar cost averaging and runaway markets for more information.

 Being aware of scams can keep your Bitcoin safe and sound.